AbuTalha3/Todo-list/README.md

 ### Run Linters

 I have added the linters or tests in order to avoid any kind of typos and ensure the good practices in this project.
-So while using this repository if you need to check your work in html and css you can use below commands
+So while using this repository if you need to check your work in html and CSS you can use below commands

 - in order to run the linter test on index.html: